Fungal Nails and Skin Disorders

 Your skin covers everything.
 It’s your largest and most visible organ.
 Like any other part of your body, though, it does have its own problems.
 When those problems develop on your feet, they can make normal walking and wearing shoes uncomfortable for you.
 Worse, some of those problems—like fungal infections—can go on to affect your toenails, too.
 Skin disorders and fungal nails are common, but they are also highly treatable, especially when they are caught and addressed early.

 Just like everywhere else on your body, the skin on your feet protects your lower limbs from infections and keeps foreign objects out.
 It also allows your feet to feel and interact with the world around you.
-Sometimes, however, problems develop that damage and irritate your skin, causing discomfort and potentially increasing your risk for additional infections.
-Here are some of the most common skin disorders:
+Sometimes, however, problems develop that damage and irritate your skin and nails, causing discomfort and potentially increasing your risk for additional infections.
+Here are some of the most common disorders:

 - Athlete’s foot – This is a fungal infection that damages the surface of your skin.
 It causes burning and itching sensations, and spreads easily to others and even your own nails.